bajjer/giftstr/README.md

 -  transfer-09 (optional): Charlie posts event in response (to transfer-07) documenting lack of acknowledgment
 -  transfer-10 (optional): Charlie posts event in response (to transfer-09) confirming acknowledgment and revoking complaint

+### Charlie gifts David with gift card
+- gift-00: Charlie posts event in response to transfer-07 (or assign-00 or assign-05 or gift-01) to assign gift card to David
+- gift-01: Alice posts event in response to gift-00 confirming assignment to David
+- gift-02 (optional): Charlie posts event citing gift-01 to share gift card with David (David will need gift-01 to redeem from Alice)